5apps/trufflepig/README.md

 * Command line interface
 * ...

+## Contributing

+We love pull requests.
+If you want to submit a patch:

+* Fork the project.
+* Make your feature addition or bug fix.
+* Write specs for it.
+This is important so nobody breaks it in a future version unintentionally.
+* Push to your fork and send a pull request.

 ## License

 This gem is licensed under the MIT license.
 The feature data is originally from